 WBO Books & Water reaches out globally and has over years joined forces with us to amplify efforts offering children hope by nourishing their minds with books, their bodies with clean and ample water, along with gender-specific lavatory construction at Merasi School.

 Pratham pledges access to books so that every Indian child can discover the joys of reading.
 All India Read Day is a favorite annual event at Merasi School.
 Our 2021 “Spark Curiosity” Campaign raised books for

 this entire year while STEM pocket libraries awarded by Pratham now display books on classroom walls.

 Dedicated to the belief that music is our common language, PFC builds music schools for children around the world.
 Music Merasi participates annually in Playing For Change Day.
 Cultivating a deep sense of dignity, equality and belonging, youth join multicultural musicians of all ages together raising funds supporting new schools.

 AIF Fellows are diverse, young professionals from India and the U.S. who bring a passion for community-based development.

 Altruistic individuals are placed with partnering Indian NGOs to solve pressing social, environmental, and economic challenges.

-Lok Kala Sagar Sansthan in 2019 and 2020, was awarded a Clinton Fellow to collaborate with Merasi teachers on enhancing educational programming.
+From 2019-2022, Lok Kala Sagar Sansthan was awarded 3 successive Fellows to collaborate with Merasi teachers on enhancing educational programming.